ibm-cloud-docs/EventStreams/using_kafka_api.md

 </dependency>
 ```

-If Gradle is used in the build system, add the following information to the `build.gradle` file in the dependencies section.
+If Gradle is used in the build system, add the following information to the `build.gradle` file in the dependencies section:

 ```gradle
 implementation com.ibm.cloud.eventstreams:oauth-client:1.4.0